 Without a doubt, the trucking company’s version of how the accident occurred will place you at fault, either wholly or partially.
 They do this in order to limit their liability, and to try to strong-arm you into accepting a much smaller settlement that you would receive if the correct version of the accident is told.

-The benefit of having an experienced trucking accident attorney on your side is that an experienced truck accident lawyer knows what evidence to gather quickly after the accident, and can ensure that the correct version of the accident is told.
+There are a lot of reasons a truck accident could have occurred: driver negligence, a tire blowout, defective brakes, improper loading, bad weather could have caused the truck go out of control and causing a jackknife accident or head-on truck collision.
+The benefit of having an experienced attorney on your side is that they know what evidence to gather quickly after the accident, and can ensure that the correct version of the accident is told.

-We at Barrus Injury Lawyers are ready to lend our assistance if you are looking to file a truck accident lawsuit.
-Reach out to us as soon as you can and allow us to investigate and bolster your claim.
+We at Barrus Injury Lawyers are ready to lend our assistance if you are looking to file a big-rig or semi-truck crash lawsuit.
+Reach out to a member of our law firm as soon as you can and allow us to investigate and bolster your claim.